Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: Dataset

-Montage is an astronomical image toolkit~\citep{2010ascl.soft10036J} with components for re-projection, background matching, co-addition, and visualization of FITS files.
+\paragraph{Montage Workflow} Montage is an astronomical image toolkit~\citep{2010ascl.soft10036J} with components for re-projection, background matching, co-addition, and visualization of FITS files.
 Montage workflows typically follow a predictable structure based on the inputs, with each stage of the workflow often taking place in discrete levels separated by some synchronization/reduction tasks (mConcatFit and mBgModel).
-The workflow (Figure~\ref{fig:montage} in Appendix~\ref{appx:workflow_diagrams}) uses the Montage to transform astronomical images into custom mosaics, and is composed of eight different tasks: (1) mProject -- re-projects infrared images using a predefined target projection; (2) mDiffFit -- calculates the difference between a single pair of overlapping images; (3) mConcatFit -- merges multiple plane FITS files into a single file; (4) mBgModel -- uses the image-to-image differences and selects a set of corrections to be applied; (5) mBackground -- applies the background correction to each of the images; (6) mImgTbl -- extracts the FITS header geometry information and creates an ASCII image metadata table; (7) mAdd -- co-adds the re-projected images to form a mosaic and populates the FITS header keywords; (8) mViewer -- takes a FITS file and generates a gray-scale JPEG image.
-To generate a color JPEG image, the workflow is typically configured to map images from the bands the telescope collected the data, such as infrared, to the red, green, and blue bands visible to humans.
-As expected, Montage workflows are I/O bound, and total data footprints can range up to hundreds or thousands of gigabytes.
+The workflow (Figure~\ref{fig:montage} in Appendix~\ref{appx:workflow_diagrams}) uses the Montage to transform astronomical images into custom mosaics, and is composed of eight different tasks. \paragraph{Predict Future Sales~(Data Science) Workflow} The predict future sales workflow~\citep{kaggle-predict-future-sales} tackles Kaggle's predict future sales competition by receiving daily historical sales data from January 2013 to October 2015 and attempting to predict the sales for November 2015.
+It includes preprocessing, feature engineering, dataset segmentation based on type and sales performance, hyperparameter tuning, training of 3 XGBoost models for each group, and an ensemble technique to combine the model predictions into a single output file.
+Figure~\ref{fig:predict-future-sales} in Appendix~\ref{appx:workflow_diagrams} illustrates the eleven-task workflow.